webiqpro/front-end-eyereporter/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ____________________________________________________________________________________________________
-# Progressive updates for the project
+# Progressive updates for the project 2nd sprint
 **1. add a field to upload a video**
 **2. add a dropdown where users can be able to select the severity level of the issue for instance Roads, Electricity, Crime, Water**
 **3. add a functionality where users can upvote or downvote a reported issue**